|

 says.
 Part of the proof of

-these people giving themselves to Jesus was seen in their giving to their
+these people giving themselves to Jesus was seen in their giving to him

 To the degree we give ourselves to the Lord, will be the degree in

-which we will be able to give from pure motives.
+which we give ourselves to others from pure motives.

-Our relationship with Jesus is primary in our lives.
-In
+Our relationship with Jesus is primary in our lives, but if it is

 verse 6 Paul alludes to the fact that Titus was involved somehow in the